ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 the display and other system components.

 The code supports the Epson **S1D13524** and **S1D13541** controllers in various configurations.
-The S1D13524 controller supports large (up to 4096x4096 pixels greyscale and colour) displays and is fitted to a circuit board with its external SDRAM.
+The S1D13524 controller supports large (up to 2560x2048 greyscale pixels or 2560x2048 RGBW colour sub-pixels) displays and is fitted to a circuit board with its external SDRAM.
 The S1D13541 controller supports smaller displays (up to 854x480 pixels greyscale) and is physically bonded to the display module.